 Health effects are measured by overnight hospital admission and emergency room visits to any hospital in the state of California.
-We use the California Emergency Department & Ambulatory Surgery data set for the years 2005-2007.14 The dataset gives the exact admission date, the zip code of the patient's residence (as well as the hospital), the age of the patient, as well as the primary and up to 24 secondary diagnosis codes.
+We use the California Emergency Department & Ambulatory Surgery data set for the years 2005-2007.
+The dataset gives the exact admission date, the zip code of the patient's residence (as well as the hospital), the age of the patient, as well as the primary and up to 24 secondary diagnosis codes.
 An important limitation of the Emergency Department data is that any person who visits an ER and is subsequently admitted to an overnight stay drops out of the dataset.
 This is done to prevent double counting in California's hospital admissions records, as overnight hospital stays are logged in California's Inpatient Discharge data.
 Therefore we also obtained Inpatient Discharge data for all individuals who stayed overnight in a hospital in the years 2005-2007.
 In our baseline model we focus on the sum of emergency room visits and overnight stays in a zip code-day to avoid non-random attrition in the ER data.
 Focusing only on emergency room admittance would suffer from selection bias as higher pollution levels (and more severe health outcomes) could result in more overnight stays, yet the emergency room numbers would actually appear smaller.

 We count the daily admissions of all people in a zip code who had a diagnosis code pertaining to three respiratory illnesses: asthma, acute respiratory, and all respiratory.
 Note that each category adds additional sickness counts but includes the previous.
 For example, asthma attacks are also counted in all respiratory problems.
 We also count heart related problems, which Peters et al. (2001) have shown to be correlated with pollution.
-Finally, we include three placebos: stroke, bone fractures, and appendicitis.15 In our baseline model, we count a patient as suffering from a sickness if either the primary or one of the secondary diagnosis codes lists the illness in question.
+Finally, we include three placebos: stroke, bone fractures, and appendicitis.
+In our baseline model, we count a patient as suffering from a sickness if either the primary or one of the secondary diagnosis codes lists the illness in question.

 We merge the zip code level hospital data with age-specific population counts in each zip code obtained from both the 2000 and 2010 Censuses.
 We use the weighted average between the 2000 (weight 0.4) and 2010 (weight 0.6) counts, as the midpoint of our data is 2006.
-We limit our analysis to the 164 zip codes whose centroid lies within 10km of an airport and which have at least
+We limit our analysis to the 164 zip codes whose centroid lies within 10km of an airport and which have at least 10000 inhabitants.
+The total population of these 164 zip codes is around 6 million people, or roughly one sixth of the overall population of California.
+Summary statistics for the zip codes in the study are given in Panel C of Appendix Table A2.
+We use these age-specific population counts to construct daily hospitalization rates for each zip code.
+Table A3 provides sickness rates per 10 million inhabitants for both the entire population as well as population subgroups of those over 65 years of age and under 5 years of age.

-14The Emergency Room data was not collected prior to 2005.
+&lt;sup>15The Emergency Room data was not collected prior to 2005.

-15The exact ICD-9 codes are: asthma: [493, 494); acute respiratory: [460,479), [493,495), [500,509), [514,515), [516,520); all respiratory: [460, 520); heart problems: [410, 430); stroke [430, 439); bone fractures [800, 830); appendicitis: [540, 544).
+$^{16}$ The exact ICD-9 codes are: asthma: [493, 494); acute respiratory: [460,479), [493,495), [500,509), [514,515), [516,520); all respiratory: [460, 520); heart problems: [410, 430); stroke [430, 439); bone fractures [800, 830); appendicitis: [540, 544).